madelinegarrett/Lab-7-StatisticalSloths/README.md

 ### Madeline's Question:
 ### Katie's Question: How does energy in the kitchen (sub metering no.1) vary by month in the year of 2009?
 ### Kevin's Question: How does the energy consumption in the heating and cooling systems (sub metering 3) change according to the time of year?
 Answer: Of the four seasons, winter saw the highest level of energy consumption put towards heating and cooling, while summer had the lowest level.
+I found this by adding the values from the Sub_metering_3 column, the one about heating and cooling energy usage, from each season.
+I used the values from Jan, Feb, and Mar for winter, Apr, May, and Jun for spring, Jul, Aug, and Sept for summer, and Oct, Nov, and Dec for fall.

-* Energy Usage:
+Results for Energy Usage:
 * Winter - 3824424
 * Spring - 3370710
 * Summer - 2485316
 * Fall - 3554717

 ```{r}
 power <- read.table("household_power_consumption.txt", sep=";", header=T, na.strings=c("NA", "", "?"), stringsAsFactors = FALSE) %>%